Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Geometric modeling of platelets

 \subsection{Piecewise linear model}

 In the traditional IB method, the surfaces of platelets are represented by a collection of Immersed Boundary points.
-We henceforth alternatively refer to the IB points in the traditional IB method as \emph{sample sites}, and denote them by $\vX_{\rm s}(t) = \vX(q,t)$ for each discrete $q \in \Gamma$ and at a particular time $t$.
+We henceforth refer to the IB points in the traditional IB method as \emph{sample sites}, and denote them by $\vX_{\rm s}(t) = \vX(q,t)$ for each discrete $q \in \Gamma$ and at a particular time $t$.
 The surface elastic forces of the platelets are spread from these sample sites into the neighboring fluid.
-Both tension and bending forces are computed using a collection of springs (typically linear springs) between pairs of sample sites.
+Both tension and bending forces are computed using a finite difference discretization of force models at sample sites.
 An explicit piecewise linear interpolant of the surface is not formed.
 If other information (such as normal vectors) is needed at the sample points, an approximation to the surface represented by the sample sites may be formed by a piecewise quadratic interpolation of the sample sites ({\em e.g.},~\cite{YaoFogelson2012}).
 After the incompressible Navier Stokes equations are solved, velocities from the portions of the Eulerian grid surrounding the sample sites are interpolated to the sample sites using a discretization of Equation \ref{eq:ibU} and used to move the platelets.